hodori314/basic-python-exercise/README.md

 You have to cover `append`, `appendleft`, `pop`, `popleft`, `index`, `insert`, `remove`, `count` functions.
 Behaviors of those functions you have to implement are the same as the description of the official document.

+## Dealing with concepts of OOP

 ### Hangman
 - difficulty: ★★☆
 - time: ~ 1h 30m for beginners
 - background: class

 Implement hangman game using class.
+You can learn encapsulation with this exercise.